 Homes from the original Uchisar city in the shadows of the more modern city.
 This one

-in phenomenal with several stories.
+is phenomenal with multiple stories.

 Some really do look like Hobbit homes in the earth.